Math 511: Linear Algebra

 This means that the linear transformation represented by a matrix normal matrix $A$ is a composition of a reflection or rotation, followed by a scaling transformation, and a reflection or rotation.

-However not all matrices are square matrices, normal matrices, or Hermitian .
+Not all matrices are square matrices, normal matrices, or Hermitian.¶

 A square matrix whose eigenvalues are all non-negative is called a positive semi-definite or positive definite matrix.

-Since all of the eigenvalues of matrix $A^TA$ are non-negative, $A^TA$ is a positive definite matrix.
+What is even more interesting is that the eigenvalues of matrix $A^TA$ are all non-negative.
+Matrix $A^TA$ is positive definite.

 Likewise matrix $AA^T\in\mathbb{R}^{m\times m}$ is a real symmetric, positive definite matrix.
 The nonzero eigenvalues of $AA^T$ are real and nonnegative, and the eigenvectors of distinct eigenvalues are orthogonal.
 Thus there is an orthogonal diagonalizing matrix $U$ such that,

-If $\sigma$ is a nonzero eigenvalue for $A^TA$ with associated eigenvector $\mathbf{x}$, then $A^TA\mathbf{x} = \sigma\mathbf{x}$.
+If $\lambda$ is a nonzero eigenvalue for $A^TA$ with associated eigenvector $\mathbf{x}$, then $A^TA\mathbf{x} = \lambda\mathbf{x}$.
 Multiplying both sides of this equation by matrix $A$ yields

 Thus nonzero value $\sigma$ is an eigenvalue of matrix $AA^T$ with associated eigenvector $A\mathbf{x}$.
 Thus the extra eigenvalues when $m\neq n$ are all zeros.